-Lectical Assessments are "next generation" assessments, made possible through a novel synthesis of developmental theory, primary research, and technology.
-Until now multiple choice style aptitude tests have been the most affordable option for employers.
-But despite being more predictive than personality tests, aptitude tests still suffer from important limitations.
+Lectical Assessments are “next generation” assessments of mental ability, made possible through a novel synthesis of developmental theory, primary research, and technology.
+Until now multiple choice style ability tests have been the most affordable option for employers.
+But despite being far more predictive than other types of tests, these tests suffer from important limitations.
 Lectical Assessments address these limitations.
 For details, take a look at the side-by-side comparison of LecticaFirst tests with conventional tests, below.

-Lectica employs sophisticated developmental tools and technologies to efficiently determine the relation between role requirements and the level of reasoning skill required to meet those requirements.
+Lectica employs sophisticated developmental tools and technologies to efficiently determine the relation between the complexity of role requirements and the level of mental skill required to meet those requirements.

 Lectica’s approach is not directly comparable to other available approaches.